Travel Tips when flying with a Baby

 Travel hacks when flying with a Baby for long flights:

-5. Prepare your bottled milk or breastmilk ahead of time.
+10. Prepare your bottled milk or breastmilk ahead of time.
 I premixed all the powdered milk with just the right amount of milk bottles for his feeding.
-Then stored the bottled milk inside a small insulated bag with an ice pack.
+Then store the bottled milk inside a small insulated bag with an ice pack.

-6. Ask the flight stewards to store your milk bottles inside their fridges.
-The crew of Singapore Airlines was very attentive and sweet to our needs.
+11. Ask the flight stewards to store your milk bottles inside their fridges.
+The crew of Singapore Airlines was very sweet and attentive to our needs.

-7. Ask for bottled water to make baby formula milk.
-During our flight, we almost run out of water, the crew from Singapore Airlines gave us more than what we needed, big bottled water with a smile.
+12. Ask for bottled water to make baby formula milk.
+During our flight, we almost ran out of water, but the crew from Singapore Airlines gave us more than what we needed, big bottled water with a smile.

 Check out our recent trip to Singapore: Unusual Things To Do in Singapore